 Stay tuned for my next post where we dive deep into some practical tools you can utilize to stop sabotaging your relationships so you can end the sabotage and get on to finding the true love you are so longingly seeking.

-What are some ways that you have sabotaged a relationship?
-Comment below.
+What are some ways that you have been guilty of self sabotaging in a relationship?
+Comment down below.